-"Onerous Contracts-Cost of Fulfilling a Contract," which made amendments to IAS 37

-The amendments specify that when assessing whether a contract is onerous, the "cost of fulfilling a contract" includes both the incremental costs of fulfilling that contract (e.g., direct labor and materials) and an allocation of other costs that relate directly to fulfilling contracts (e.g., an allocation of depreciation for an item of property, plant and equipment used in fulfilling the contract).

-3) Amendments to IFRS 3 "Conceptual Framework"

-The amendment is to update the index of the conceptual framework and add the provision that the purchaser should apply IFRIC 21 "Levies" to determine whether there is any obligation for the public course to pay liabilities on the acquisition date.

-4) Annual Improvements to IFRS Standards 2018-2020

-The annual improvement of IFRS in 2018-2020 includes the amendment of several standards.
+- 2. Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract," The amendments specify that when assessing whether a contract is onerous, the "cost of fulfilling a contract" includes both the incremental costs of fulfilling that contract (e.g., direct labor and materials) and an allocation of other costs that relate directly to fulfilling contracts (e.g., an allocation of depreciation for an item of property, plant and equipment used in fulfilling the contract). - 3.
+Amendments to IFRS 3 "Conceptual Framework" The amendment is to update the index of the conceptual framework and add the provision that the purchaser should apply IFRIC 21 "Levies" to determine whether there is any obligation for the public course to pay liabilities on the acquisition date. - 4.
+Annual Improvements to IFRS Standards 2018-2020 The annual improvement of IFRS in 2018-2020 includes the amendment of several standards.
 The amendment of IFRS 9 is to assess whether there is a significant difference in the exchange of financial liabilities or the modification of terms and to compare whether there is a 10% difference in the discounted value of cash flow (including the net amount of fees received and paid for signing new or modified contracts) between the new and old terms.
 The fees and charges mentioned above shall only include the fees and charges between the borrower and the lender.

-The above standards and interpretations have no significant impact to the Group's financial status and financial performance based on the Group's reasonable assessment.
+The above standards and interpretations have no significant impact on the Company's financial condition and financial performance based on the Company's reasonable assessment.